-Air infiltration – The amount of air leaking in and out of a building through cracks in walls, windows, and doors.
+Air Infiltration - The amount of air leaking in and out of a building through cracks in walls, windows and/or doors.

 Astragal - The center member of a double door, which is attached to the fixed or inactive door panel.

-Awning window – An operating style of window with a sash hinged on the sides, and swings open at the bottom towards the exterior.
+Awning Window - An operating style of window with a sash hinged on the sides which swings open from the bottom towards the exterior.

-Bay window – A three-unit combination window consisting of a central picture or fixed window and flanked by a pair of windows set at an angle (usually 45o).
+Bay Window - A three-unit combination window consisting of a central picture or fixed window flanked by a pair of operable (opening) windows set at an angle (usually 45 degrees).

 Brickmould - Decorative perimeter or border that encases the entire window and is visible from the outside of the house.

-Casement window – An operating style of window with a side-hinged sash that opens from the side towards the exterior.
+Casement Window - An operating style of window with a side-hinged sash that opens from the hinged side towards the exterior.

 Casing - Molding of various widths, thicknesses and shapes applied to the framework of window and door units.

-Caulking - A sealant used to seal construction joints, in order to prevent water and air infiltration.
+Caulking - A sealant used to seal construction joints to prevent water and air infiltration.

-Cladding – A material - usually aluminum - locked to the outside faces of many products to provide a durable, low-maintenance exterior surface.
+Cladding/Capping - A material - usually aluminum - locked to the outside faces of many products to provide a durable, low-maintenance exterior surface.

-Condensation - Moisture formation on surfaces due to cold temperatures, high humidity levels and poor air flow.
+Condensation - Moisture formation on touchable surfaces of glass on doors or windows due to cold temperatures, high humidity levels and poor airflow.